 Catherine Faherty was invited by Carol Gray to become a member of Team Social StoriesTM as one of five professionals world-wide, authorized by Carol Gray to provide training to parents and professionals in the art and science of writing and using Social StoriesTM.

 Catherine's long time co-facilitator of the Social Group is Carolyn Ogburn, TEACCH autism specialist.
-Together they have created TAG-Asheville, with the goal of providing topic-focused retreats for autistic adults from around the country and the world.
+Together they initiated TAG-Asheville, with the goal of providing topic-focused retreats for autistic adults from around the country and the world.

 To inquire about Catherine Faherty's services, email@example.com.